 "After last year I felt I deserved a chance, as I did the season before going to West Brom," Lukaku told the press.
 "I went to West Brom and did well.
-I have a point to prove to myself and to Chelsea to show that I can be number one.
+I have a point to prove to myself and to Chelsea to show that I can be No.1.

 Despite 17 goals during his time at the Hawthorns, the Belgian was keen to ensure that he did not get lost in the crowd even before Chelsea's signature of Samuel Eto'o from Anzhi.